• Skip to main content

 Instructions

-• Add the sugar and the water to a medium saucepan.
+• Add the sugar to a medium saucepan.
+Add the water and stir to combine.

 Recipe Notes